oneapi-src/level-zero-spec/scripts/core/PROG.md

 ```

 ${"###"} Function Attributes
-Use ${x}FunctionGetAttribute to query attributes from a function object.
+Use ::${x}FunctionGetAttribute to query attributes from a function object.

 ```c
     ...